 What is Dhamma Day?

 Dhamma Day is one of the most important festivals of Theravada Buddhism.
 It celebrates the day on which the Lord Buddha delivered his first dhamma sermon to his first five followers.
-This special dhamma sermon is referred to as the “setting into motion of wheel of dhamma”.
+This particular dhamma sermon is called the “setting into motion of the wheel of dhamma.”